lakshay1296/ocrmypdf-flask-example/README.md

 - Path can be provided through a GET request (or you can change in the code accordingly)
 - An OCR and LOG folder is created in the root path
 - OCR'd PDF's are stored in the OCR folder and PDF's which were not able to OCR along with their exceptions are stored in LOG.

+## Licensing
+Feel free to use it in anyway you want.
+However, please consult before making changes to the repository.